AmlMoawadElshora/AmlMoawadElshora/README.md

 ## About Me:

 Hello!
-I'm Aml Moawad Mohamed, a passionate developer specializing in Artificial intelligence and Game Development from Belqas, El-Dakahlia, Egypt.
+I'm Aml Moawad Mohamed, a passionate developer specializing in Artificial intelligence and Game Development.

 ## Education: